 Remote working opportunities have exploded in popularity over the past few years, and are on a trajectory for further growth in the future.
-Thrust into the spotlight as a result of the COVID-19 pandemic, many businesses are going fully remote by necessity.

 And this trend exists for good reason—according to most sources, working from home has the power to increase productivity, improve employee happiness, and save your business a ton of money (especially in the long run).